AyaBaghdadi/firebase_push_notification_nested_object/README.md

 ```

-10. Run & Try to send to iPhone from firebase with Fcm generated from Application ** Successfully
+10. Connect with Account & Run & Try to send to iPhone from firebase with Fcm generated from Application ** Successfully

 11. Add Extenstion for UIApplication with function topViewController to get ** Top View Controller